Advertiser Disclosure

 Image Credit: American Express

 Is this a great use of your Amex points?
-Not necessarily, but there are situations where paying that much for your ticket can make sense, especially if you’re looking to fly with a specific airline.
+Not necessarily, but there are situations where paying that much for your ticket can make sense, especially if you’re looking to fly with a specific airline or product.

 When To Use Pay With Points: Earning Elite Status